josedelrey/seg2gis/README.md

 uv sync --locked --extra cuda126
 ```

-The two accelerator extras are mutually exclusive. uv installs Python 3.11 when
-needed and keeps the project in `.venv`.
-The commands below select the CPU extra;
-replace `cpu` with `cuda126` when using a compatible NVIDIA driver.
-Running commands
-through `uv run` keeps the environment synchronized with the Linux-only lockfile.

-The published v1.0.0 experiments were originally run with PyTorch 2.5.
-The
-maintained environment uses PyTorch 2.13; exact retraining results can vary with
-the PyTorch, CUDA, driver, and GPU versions.

 ## Use your own imagery

 Start with an 8-bit RGB georeferenced raster.
 Download the
 [pretrained U-Net EfficientNet-B3 checkpoint](https://github.com/josedelrey/seg2gis/releases/download/v1.0.0/phase2_unet_effb3_aug_boundary_bce_w2_e50.pth)
-from release **v1.0.0** and save it, without renaming it, in
+and save it, without renaming it, in `models/phase2_augmentation/` (create the
-`models/phase2_augmentation/` (create the folder if needed).
+folder if needed).

 Verify the downloaded checkpoint: